 The College will communicate with accepted and enrolled students in a variety of methods.
 It is the College's policy that electronic mail (email) be an official communication mechanism with students.
 Students have a right to accurate and timely information regarding matters affecting their education.
 Students should expect to receive information regarding academic records, financial aid, billing, advising registration and other college information via the College sponsored email system.
-All students are assigned an official NICC email address (username@nicc.edu) and all electronic mail from the College is sent to this address.
+All students are assigned an official Northeast Iowa Community College email address (username@nicc.edu) and all electronic mail from the College is sent to this address.
 Students may forward their NICC email account to a personal mobile device if desired.
-Directions are provided through the Helpdesk.
-Along with other forms of communication, students are responsible for receiving, reading, complying with and responding to official email communications from the College.
-A student's failure to receive or read in a timely manner communications sent to the student's college email address does not absolve the student from knowing and complying with the content of the communication.
-In recognition that certain communications may be time-critical, students are expected to review their College email address on a frequent and consistent basis in order to stay current with College communications.
+Directions are provided through the NICC Helpdesk.
+Along with other forms of communication, students are responsible for receive or read in a timely manner official communications sent to the student's official email address does not absolve the student from knowing and complying with the content of the official communication.
+In recognition that certain communications may be time-critical, students are expected to review their official email address on a frequent and consistent basis in order to stay current with college communications.